The Warning (2018 film): Plot

 In April 2018, 9-year-old Nico is tormented by bullies who force him to steal an X-rated magazine from a 24-hour convenience store and tell him about a man who was shot and killed there 10 years earlier.
 Nico is caught shoplifting by the owner, Héctor, who realizes the magazine is not for such a young boy.
 Héctor does not tell Nico's mother and Nico instead buys a video game magazine.
 Later, Nico discovers a note inside the magazine saying he must not go to the store on his birthday, April 12, or else he will be killed.
 His mother reports her suspicions about the bullies having written the note to Nico's school principal which then results in further retaliation.

 On April 2, 2008, Jon picks up his best friend, David, who reveals he plans to propose that weekend to his girlfriend, Andrea.
 At Andrea's behest, the pair stop to purchase ice at the same store before heading home.
 Jon waits in his car while David steps inside and is subsequently shot in a failed murder attempt.
 As David falls into a coma, Jon, a mathematician suffering from schizophrenia, stops taking his risperidone.
 He discovers three previous violent incidents at the store's location with an unusual pattern.
 Except for David's shooting, each incident occurred on April 12 with five people present: a 10-year-old boy and four others aged 21, 32, 42, and 53 years old.

 The first incident was a botched bank robbery by Ezequiel González when the location housed the Crédito Agrícola in 1913.
-Jon finds the elderly daughter of Ezequiel, who reveals her father was desperate for money to pay for medical treatment as she contracted an illness from Ezequiel upon his return from the war in Africa.
+Jon finds Ezequiel's elderly daughter, who reveals her father was desperate for money to pay for medical treatment as she contracted an illness from Ezequiel upon his return from the war in Africa.
 After being denied a loan, an armed Ezequiel returned and killed the manager when he pulled out a gun.
 Ezequiel, who suffered from PTSD from the war, was triggered by people screaming and shot three more people before killing himself.

 In 1955, exactly 42 years later, the 42-year-old owner of an inn at the location was murdered by her ex-lover in front of her 10-year-old son.
 Then, 21 years later in 1976, members of the Basque separatist group ETA attempted to assassinate an Army general at the same location.
 The general survived, but his 21-year-old guard died protecting a 10-year-old boy.